-The National Specialty Commission for Obstetric Emergencies of the Brazilian Federation of Gynecology and Obstetrics Associations (FEBRASGO) endorses to this document.
-The content production is based on scientific studies on a thematic proposal and the findings presented contribute to clinical practice.
+The National Specialized Commission for Obstetric Emergencies of the Brazilian Federation of Gynecology and Obstetrics Associations (Febrasgo) endorses this document.
+Content production is based on scientific evidence on the proposed topic and the results presented contribute to clinical practice.

 Key points